Quick Exit

 • Working with clients who are engaged in the criminal justice system, both in the community and in the prison;

-• Delivering trauma-focussed, evidence and strengths-based therapeutic intervention to a small caseload of clients;
+• Delivering trauma-focused, evidence and strengths-based therapeutic intervention to a small caseload of clients;

 • Delivering trauma-informed case management to clients engaged with the National Redress Scheme;